Chart Color Schemes

 The level of cultural diversity witnessed in West Wollongong was found to be above average when compared nationally for a number of language and cultural background related metrics

-West Wollongong has a higher cultural diversity than most local markets, with 25.6% of its population born overseas and 22.4% speaking a language other than English at home.
-Christianity is the predominant religion in West Wollongong, accounting for 52.5% of the population.
-Islam is notably overrepresented, comprising 4.5% compared to the regional average of 2.5%.
+West Wollongong, surveyed in 2016, had a higher cultural diversity than most local areas, with 25.6% of its population born overseas and 22.4% speaking languages other than English at home.
+Christianity was the predominant religion, accounting for 52.5%.
+Islam, however, was overrepresented at 4.5%, compared to 0.8% in Rest of NSW.

 Frequently Asked Questions - Diversity